 Turnover rates vary among industries, organizations, geographic locations, departments, occupations, and by employee characteristics such as age, education, and organizational tenure.
 For example, younger, newer, unskilled, and blue-collar employees tend to be more mobile and have higher turnover rates.
 For this reason, turnover should be calculated for various categories of interest, as well as for the organization as a whole.
-Additionally, an organization may not have a severe organization-wide turnover rate but may have a severe departmental turnover rate or a high professional employee turnover rate, which requires appropriate action to alleviate (Source: Society for Human Resource Management).
+For example, an organization may not have a severe organization-wide turnover rate, but may have a severe departmental turnover rate or a high professional employee turnover rate, which requires appropriate action to alleviate (Source: Society for Human Resources Management).

-The cost to an organization for each position turnover has been estimated by experts such as Gallup and Deloitte in March 2019 and January 2017 at anywhere from 50% to 200% of the departing employee's annual salary depending on the type of position being filled and the performance level of the departing employee.
-Deloitte stated that turnover can cost between 1.5 to 2 times (150% to 200%) of an employee's salary.
-Turnover of top performers may be valued at a higher rate.
+The cost to an organization for each position turnover has been estimated by experts at anywhere from 50% to 250% of the departing employee's annual salary depending on the type of position being filled and the performance level of the departing employee.
+The Human Capital Institute (HCI) places the average value of turnover at 150%.
+Turnover of top performers may be valued at an exponentially higher rate.
 There are many factors included in estimating the cost of turnover.
-Some obvious costs include advertising the vacancy; salaries of employment screening panels; and managers' time spent interviewing candidates and conducting reference checks.
-Other costs are not so easily quantified, such as lost productivity - particularly during the time that a position is left vacant during recruitment - or lost knowledge from the organization.
-Other factors include required onboarding, training, and potentially higher rates of mistakes made by new hires.
+Some obvious costs include: advertising the vacancy; salaries of employment screening panels; and, managers' time spent interviewing candidates.
+Other costs are not so easily quantified, such as lost productivity particularly during the time that a position is left vacant during recruitment - or lost knowledge from the organization.
+Other costs include required onboarding, training, and potentially higher rates of mistakes made by new hires.
 The high cost of turnover presents a clear argument for Agencies to engage in rigorous workforce development and succession planning.
-Ensuring agencies are able to compete in a market-based pay world for critical business areas is needed to support employee recruitment and retention.
+Market-based pay for critical business areas is needed to support employee retention.